Schizophrenia Treatment in Fort Lauderdale, FL

 Moreover, for our clients with schizophrenia, we also offer second-generation antipsychotic drugs with fewer side effects, higher levels of efficacy, and greater ease of long-term use.
 We carefully track the progress of our clients so that their medication plans and other treatments can be refined to ensure optimum effectiveness.

-If you or someone you love has schizophrenia as a co-occurring disorder, our dual diagnosis program can help.
+If you or someone you love has schizophrenia and addiction as a co-occurring disorder, our dual diagnosis program can help.
 We offer a diverse range of medical and mental health services on our Florida campus, as well as many holistic therapies for promoting better health all around.
 Get in touch with us today to find out more about our programs or to start your intake interview.